 Most of my baking recipes contain oil, but I get a lot of questions from those of you who follow a WFPB (Whole Foods Plant Based) diet asking how to substitute the oil.
 (You can see all of my other oil-free recipes by clicking this link)

 Plain, unsweetened applesauce.

-Yes, this is a vegan banana bread made with applesauce.
+Yes, this is a gf banana bread made with applesauce.
 That’s the secret!
-There are many other ways to swap out oil in a recipe, but in this particular recipe, this is the ingredient that worked very well.
+There are many other ways to swap out oil in a recipe, but in this particular recipe, applesauce works extremely well.

 So this recipe is for healthy vegan banana bread, BUT…you would never know it.

 Even though it’s a dairy free egg free banana bread with gluten free flour, it’s filled with flavour, it’s moist, and it’s exactly how banana bread should be.